cpt-max/Docs/MonoGame Compute Shader Guide.md

 ### 2.4 Consume Structured Buffer Data in other Shader Stage <a name="consume-in-other-stage"></a>

-You can't access an RWStructuredBuffer directly from non-compute stages, at least not in DirectX 11.
+You can't access an RWStructuredBuffer directly from non-compute stages.
 You need to add a regular StructuredBuffer instead.
 This means a single HLSL file may contain two definitions for the same buffer.

 ```HLSL
 StructuredBuffer<Particle> ParticlesReadOnly;